Why are my lips so dry – How to care for dry, chapped lips

 Prevention is always better than cure.
 Follow these tips to prevent chapped lips, keeping them soft and smooth:

-• Do not share lip balms with other people, as this can spread bacteria
+• Do not share lip balms with other people: This can spread bacteria and make you more susceptible to dry and cracked lips.

-• Exfoliate your chapped lips to remove the dry skin, allowing lip balms to work more effectively
+• Don’t pick flaky skin on your lips: Like lip-licking, this can down the healing process if you suffer from dry lips.
+Instead, exfoliate your chapped lips to remove the dry skin, allowing lip balms to work more effectively.

-• Keep your lips covered as much as possible in cold and windy conditions
+• Keep your lips covered as much as possible in cold and windy conditions: This helps to protect your lips from succumbing to cold air, which can cause cold sores to form.

-• Avoid eating spicy foods if you have sensitive lips, as these can irritate the skin
+• Avoid eating spicy foods if you have sensitive lips: These can irritate the skin and cause pain on the lips.

-• Do not place metal objects such as jewelry or paperclips in between the lips
+• Do not place metal objects such as jewellery or paperclips in between the lips: This can damage the skin on the lips, which can also become infected and inflamed if not treated promptly.

 Be on the lookout for things that seem to trigger symptoms for your lips and do your best to avoid them.
 Once your lips are dry or cracked, choose a moisturising lip balm that is clinically and dermatologically proven to soothe your lips, as well as being suited to your skin type and particular needs.